 This is also commercial tree trimming equipment since you can use it to cut trim and cut through thick branches without difficulty.
 A chain saw is fast and portable, meaning you will cut through those branches quickly without getting fatigued from handling the machine.

-It is one of the most common equipments used to cut down trees today as it allows you to work with tree branches of any size, unlike most tools in this list.
+It is one of the most common types of tools and equipments used to cut down trees today as it allows you to work with tree branches of any size, unlike most tools in this list.

 Loppers fall under the tree trimming tools and equipment as they make trimming smaller branches easy.
-Loppers come with two handles, and they usually work like scissors, only that they have very sharp blades to cut through branches easily.
-You will have to operate the tool while holding the two handles to cut the tree branches.
+Loppers come with two handles and usually work like scissors, only that they have very sharp blades to cut through branches easily.
+You must operate the tool while holding the two handles to cut the tree branches.

 5. Pruning Shears

 Pruning shears are also known as hand pruners since they are tiny and are operated by one hand.
-They are lightweight, portable, and much safer to use, unlike most cutting tree branch tools.
+They are lightweight, portable, and much safer, unlike most cutting tree branch tools.

 6. Hedge Shears

-Hedge shears are a little similar to loppers as they are also operated by both hands, although there are motorized models that work with a cutting mechanism.
+Hedge shears are a little similar to loppers as they are also operated by both hands, although motorized models work with a cutting mechanism.

-These are good for cutting lower branches off trees, and they are also perfect for trimming off thick leaves.
+These are good for cutting lower branches off trees and are also perfect for trimming off thick leaves.
 Manual hedge shears are affordable, although motorized models are quick and tend to reduce the amount of time spent trimming branches.

 7. Pruning Saw